ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 All fields are lower-case.
 All fields are required unless specified otherwise:

 :module:

-  The name of the module.
-This must be the same as the filename, without the ``.py`` extension.
+  * The name of the module.
+  * Must be the same as the filename, without the ``.py`` extension.

 :short_description:

   * A short description which is displayed on the :ref:`all_modules` page and ``ansible-doc -l``.
   * The ``short_description`` is displayed by ``ansible-doc -l`` without any category grouping, so it needs enough detail to explain the module's purpose without the context of the directory structure in which it lives.
   * Unlike ``description:``, ``short_description`` should not have a trailing period/full stop.

 :description:

   * A detailed description (generally two or more sentences).
   * Must be written in full sentences, i.e. with capital letters and periods/full stops.
   * Shouldn't mention the module name.

 :version_added:

   * The version of Ansible when the module was added.
   * This is a string, and not a float, i.e. ``version_added: "2.1"``

 :author:

-  Name of the module author in the form ``First Last (@GitHubID)``.
-Use a multi-line list if there is more than one author.
+  * Name of the module author in the form ``First Last (@GitHubID)``.
+  * Use a multi-line list if there is more than one author.

 :deprecated:

-  Not Required.
+  * Not Required.
   When you deprecate a module you must:

   * Mention the deprecation in the relevant ``CHANGELOG``
   * Reference the deprecation in the relevant ``porting_guide_x.y.rst``